CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | repeat | (optional, integer or min/max array) the number of times to repeat this placement, default is 1.

 ### 2.5.7 "monsters"

 Places a monster spawn point, the actual monsters are spawned when the map is loaded.
-Values:
+Fields:

 | Field | Description
 |---    |---
 | monster | (required, string) a monster group id, when the map is loaded, a random monsters from that group are spawned.